 So how much is an asset currently stuck in OKex worth?
 We believe the most accurate way is to examine the price one can sell USDT for CNY (Chinese Yuan in China) in OKex P2P OTC platform versus the price to buy USDT for CNY in the Huobi P2P OTC platform.
 One can divide the OKex price by the Huobi price in these OTC platforms to get a precise risk-adjusted value of OKex assets.
 Currently, this figure has moved between 75% to 93%.
-That is selling 1 USDT for example in OKex OTC P2P would get one between 0.75 to 0.93 USDT in another platform.
+It is selling 1 USDT for example in OKex OTC P2P would get one between 0.75 to 0.93 USDT on another platform.

-Of course, as a quick view, one can also look at the price of the OKU/USDT pair in CoinEx Exchange and when the NOBTC/WBTC pair in Uniswap attracts more liquidity and volume, could also be a good gauge of this.
+Of course, as a quick view, one can also look at the price of the OKU/USDT pair in CoinEx Exchange and when the NOBTC/WBTC pair in Uniswap attracts more liquidity and volume, it could also be a good gauge of this.

-Forecasting or Estimating Asset Risk Transfer
+Forecasting and Estimating Asset Risk Transfers

 Assuming that OKex’s withdrawal issues are caused by the detention of a keyholder, the risk is dependent on the release of the said person and the access to the equipment needed to enter the key.

 We have estimated and built a timeline below as to the possible paths on the detention of this person.
 Currently, now until November 15th, 2020 is the most critical time for Mr. Xu and OKex as the authorities determine if or what penalties or procedures would be imposed.
 By or around this time, if there is a release (on bail or outright clearing) of Mr. Xu, this would most likely lead to full resumption of withdrawals on OKex.
-However, if the situation remains murky near this date, the chance of withdrawal resumption will become in our opinion, significantly worse.
+However, if the situation remains murky near this date, the chance of withdrawal resumption will become, in our opinion, significantly worse.

 12% (Hot Wallet Value) / (1+CCR)^1